sabdulramoni2/Run-Ansible-from-Jenkins-Pipeline/README.md

             ```
                 ssh-keygen -p -f .ssh/id_rsa -m pem -P ""-N ""
             ```
+-Where:
+        f = path to the private key
+        m = the file extension
+        P = old passphrase
+        N = new passphrase
-- When prompted for the new passphrase, leave it empty by pressing Enter.
+        When prompted for the new passphrase, leave it empty by pressing Enter.
 When prompted to reenter the passphrase, press Enter again.
 The following output will display:

     ![image](https://github.com/user-attachments/assets/a8215ced-397d-48b6-925a-d41624d66e6a)